dawnrydavocol/nest-pure-interview/readme.md

-# NestJS Notes Management API
+# Property Agent Management System

 This project is a simple Notes Management API built with NestJS.
 It is designed for technical interview tests and demonstrates the implementation of CRUD operations for managing notes, properties, agents, and tenants.